-I grew up in a council house at the bottom of a cul-de-sac in Cumbria, in the north of England.
-The assumption, when I was sixteen, was simple: the chocolate factory, like everyone else.
+I grew up in a council house at the end of a cul-de-sac in Cumbria, in northern England.
+The assumption for my career path at 16 was simple: the chocolate factory or the biscuit factory, like everyone else.
 That was the ceiling, cemented tight.

-I didn't stay in Cumbria.
-But it took a village to get me out – a whole street of women who held doors open without a word, who put the kettle on, who wrote letters, who did what they could.
+I didn’t stay in Cumbria.
+But it took a village to get me out – half a dozen women who held doors open without a word, who put the kettle on, who wrote letters, who did what they could.
 This is where I write about those women, about where I came from, what it smelled like, what it felt like to leave and so much more.
-This is also where I explore what it means, decades later, to look back and start to make sense of it all.
+This is also where I explore what it means, decades later, to look back as the founder of a cult skincare brand and start to make sense of it all.

 In My Own Skin is a memoir in pieces, written from rambling voice notes and shaped into essays.
 One story at a time.